Skip to Content

 Instructions

-3. Cut the boards to size, making sure the you have two of each length.
+1. Cut your boards to size, making sure you have four of each length.

-4. Stain the boards, if desired, and allow to dry while you level the end supports.
+2. Stain the boards and allow them to dry while you prepare the site.

-8. Use a rubber mallet to pound the rebar into the ground below until it is flush with the top of the blocks.
+9. Use a rubber mallet to secure the rebar into the ground until flush with the top of the blocks.

 Notes

 The cost for this project will vary.
-We used reclaimed wood, bought compost/soil in bulk and had both rebar and stain on hand.
-If you have to purchase soil in bags and treated lumber, your cost will be much more.
+We used reclaimed wood, bought compost/soil in bulk, and had both rebar and stain on hand.
+If you have to purchase soil in bags and treated lumber, your cost will be considerably more.

 Share on Social Media